Contrast-Labs/contrast.security/README.md

 Adding blog posts, etc is as simple as adding a [new markdown file here](https://github.com/Contrast-Labs/contrast.security/tree/main/content/post).

+You will then need to rebuild the site with hugo and push it up to this repo.
+A Github pages bot will auto update contrast.security momentarily afterwards.

 Things to keep in mind for adding a new article.

 1. Make sure to follow the standard heading (example below).